Travels from: South Australia

 Full Presenter Profile & Bio

-Craig then moved to SA Health, Aboriginal Health Branch as the Senior Project Officer.
-The role was to scope the health sector and identify gaps in health services for Aboriginal males.
-The position outcome hopes to influence strategic drivers and polices for better health outcomes for Aboriginal males across the state.
+In between, he worked for SA Health in the Aboriginal Health Branch as the Senior Project Officer where he examined the health sector to identify gaps in health services for Aboriginal men.
+Craig was constantly striving to influence policies for better health outcomes for Aboriginal men throughout South Australia.